BryceVerberne/CSC240/Prolog Projects/Marvel Heroes/README.md

 ## Usage

-1. Load the `avengers_assemble.pl` file in a Prolog interpreter.
+1. Load the `MarvelHeroes.pl` file in a Prolog interpreter.
 2. Type `avengers_assemble.` to start the program.
 3. Answer all questions by typing 'y' for yes or 'n' for no.
 4. The program will identify the Marvel character you are looking for.